Scale-discretised ridgelet transform on the sphere: Evaluation

 \subsection{Numerical accuracy}

-Numerical accuracy of a round-trip spherical ridgelet transform is measured by the maximum absolute error between the spherical harmonic coefficients of the original test signal $\fslm^{\rm o}$ and the recomputed values $\fslm^{\rm r}$, \ie\ $ \epsilon = \mathop{\rm max}_{\el,\m} \: \bigl | \fslm^{\rm r} - \fslm^{\rm o} \bigr | $.
+Numerical accuracy is quantified by the maximum absolute error between the spherical harmonic coefficients of the original test signal $\fslm^{\rm o}$ and the recomputed values $\fslm^{\rm r}$, \ie\ $ \epsilon = \mathop{\rm max}_{\el,\m} \: \bigl | \fslm^{\rm r} - \fslm^{\rm o} \bigr | $.
 Results of the numerical accuracy tests, averaged over ten random test signals, are plotted in \fig{\ref{fig:accuracy}}.
-Although we plot results for scalar signals, the accuracy of ridgelet transforms of spin signals is identical.
-The numerical accuracy of the round-trip transform is close to machine precision and found empirically to scale as $\order(\elmax^2)$, with a factor of $\order(\elmax)$ coming form the inversion of the spherical Radon transform and a factor of $\order(\elmax)$ coming from the inversion of the spherical wavelet transform, which in turn follows from the inversion of the spherical harmonic transform.
+The numerical accuracy of the round-trip transform is close to machine precision and found empirically to scale as $\order(\elmax^2)$, with a factor of $\order(\elmax)$ coming from both the inverse Radon and wavelet transforms.